 SJK's work aligns with a long history of semiotics in art, notably with regard to Joseph Kosuth, Lawrence Weiner, those of the Art & Language Group, Barbara Kruger, Jenny Holzer and John Baldessari.
 Contemporary influences include artists Simryn Gill, Tom Nicholson and Alejandro Cesarco.

-Simultaneously to building her practice, Susan has gained 7 years' experience working professionally in the arts.
-Susan holds museum experience - through the MCA and AGNSW; commercial gallery experience - through her present role at The Commercial, and previous role at OLSEN; art fair experience via OLSEN at Sydney Contemporary in 2015 & 2017, also with Spring 1883 in 2017; and intern experience with Glenn Barkley and Holly Williams at The Curator's Department in 2017.
-Susan is currently completing her Master of Curating and Cultural Leadership at Art & Design UNSW.
+Simultaneously to building her practice, Susan has gained 8+ years' experience working professionally in the arts.
+Susan holds museum experience - through the MCA and AGNSW; 4+ years’ commercial gallery experience - through The Commercial, and OLSEN; art fair experience via OLSEN at Sydney Contemporary in 2015 & 2017, also with Spring 1883 in 2017; and via The Commercial at the Melbourne Art Fair in 2018 and Sydney Contemporary also in 2018.
+Susan gained intern experience with Glenn Barkley and Holly Williams at The Curator's Department in 2017.
+She has just completed her Master of Curating and Cultural Leadership at Art & Design UNSW.